IRL2/nanover-docs/source/concepts/applications.rst

 .. warning::

    The avatar specifies its player ID twice: in the top level key and with the ``playerid`` sub-key.
 Both places MUST match.
-A discrepency between the two is undefined behaviour.
+A discrepancy between the two is undefined behaviour.
 See `issue #98 in nanover-protocol
    <https://github.com/IRL2/nanover-protocol/issues/98>`_.